Halo103109/PowerSeriesCalculator/README.md

 ***PLEASE NOTE: This repo is intended to be viewing only.***
-The project is still under development and await for more testing.
+\nThe project is still under development and await for more testing.